 Although hara hachi bu sounds simple in theory, putting it into practice can be hard for most of us Americans.
 Many of us were trained at a young age to clean our plates—especially when rewarded with dessert.
 We also live in a culture of rapid-fire eating while multitasking, whether it’s watching TV, answering emails, texting friends or driving to work.

 If you're not awake at the plate, it’s impossible to sense when your stomach has hit the 80-percent mark.
 As a result, you may not stop eating until your overstretched stomach starts screaming in pain to get your attention.

 Ditch Distracted Dining

-If the idea of hara hachi bu sounds intriguing to you, the first step I recommend for building this new habit is dining without distractions.
+If the idea of hara hachi bu sounds intriguing to you, the first step I recommend for building this new habit is dining without distractions whenever possible.
 Make your kitchen a screen-free zone.
 Save the reading material for bedtime.
 Don’t eat at your desk, in your car or on your couch.

 By removing distractions, you’ll be more present with the eating experience and more in touch with your body’s natural hunger and fullness signals.

 It’s also helpful to place a note on your table reminding you of your intention.

 As it can be hard to gauge when your stomach has reached 80-percent capacity, especially at first, pause throughout your meal to check in with your body.
 If you feel a slight stomach pressure or sense of fullness, you’ve most likely reached the 80-percent full zone.
 Honor this sensation by putting down your fork and packing up your leftovers for tomorrow’s lunch.